 - if the die is Fifa'd and lands in the defending sides cup it counts as a sink (2 points if you do not play tinks, 3 if you do) and it is a kill & fill.

 - if the die is Fifa'd and hits the offensives sides table or cup.
-No points are awarded, however if the offensive side cup is SUNK.
-That will be awarded 2 points for the Fifa'ers team and a kill n fill for the offensive side.
+No points are awarded, however if the offensive side cup is SUNK, 2 points will be awarded to the Fifa'ers team and result in a kill n fill for the offensive side.

 *Bobbles: if both teams decide to play bobbles then the defending team cannot bobble the die at all or bobble it on purpose depending on how you want to play.
 If the die is bobbled and not caught cleanly then it is a point for the tossing team

 *Extreme bobbles: if both teams elect to play extreme bobbles then a defensive player who bobbles a die can be blasted off their feet by an offensive player to prevent them from catching a die